 Types of Truck Accidents

-In order to understand why tractor trailer accidents happen, it’s important to understand the most common types of truck accidents.
+To understand why tractor-trailer accidents happen, it’s important to understand the most common types of truck accidents.
 If you understand the types, you’ll be a more vigilant driver while traveling.
 Here are the most common types of truck accidents:

 Underride.
 The opposite of an override accident, an underride accident, occurs when a smaller vehicle gets trapped underneath the back of a semi.
 Because of the impact to the front of the smaller vehicle, these accidents are often fatal.